sigmaister/copy_CollapsOS/doc/blockdev.md

 ## Routine definitions

-Parts that implement GetC and PutC do so in a loosely-coupled manner, but they should try to adhere to the convention, that is:
+Parts that implement GetB and PutB do so in a loosely-coupled manner, but they should try to adhere to the convention, that is:

-**GetC**: Get the character at position specified by `HL`.
+**GetB**: Get the byte at position specified by `HL`.
 If it supports 32-bit
           addressing, `DE` contains the high-order bytes.
 Return the result in `A`.
 If there's an error (for example, address out of range), unset `Z`.
 This routine is not expected to block.
 We expect the result to be immediate.

-**PutC**: The opposite of GetC.
+**PutB**: The opposite of GetB.
 Write the character in `A` at specified
           position. `Z` unset on error.

 ## Shell usage